aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsx-to-docx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert XLSX to DOCX via Python or Online App" h2="XLSX to DOCX conversion in your Python applications without installing Microsoft Excel<sup>&reg;</sup> or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}
+Aspose.Total for Python via .NET" API is a comprehensive package of various APIs that can help Python developers to automate the conversion process of XLSX to DOCX files.
+It is a two-step process.
+Firstly, the XLSX file is converted to HTML using the "Aspose.Cells for Python via .NET" API.
+After that, the HTML is saved into the desired Microsoft Word format using the "Aspose.Words for Python via .NET" API.
+The "Aspose.Total for Python via .NET" API is a powerful tool that can help developers to quickly and easily convert XLSX to DOCX files.
+It is a simple and straightforward process that requires minimal effort and time.
+The API is also highly reliable and provides excellent results.
+Furthermore, the API is easy to use and can be integrated into any application with ease.

-For a Python developer, who is trying to add a XLSX to DOCX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSX and DOCX files.
+Overall, the "Aspose.Total for Python via .NET" API is an ideal solution for Python developers who are looking to add a XLSX to DOCX conversion feature within their application.
+It is a comprehensive package of various APIs that can help developers to quickly and easily convert XLSX to DOCX files.
+The API is highly reliable and provides excellent results.
+Furthermore, it is easy to use and can be integrated into any application with ease.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSX file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.

 {{% /blocks/products/pf/feature-page-summary %}}